temporary-simon/Anoerak/README.md

 			'2021': 'In parallel with my job at the time as a national sales manager, I started a program with OpenClassrooms in order to get an official certifiation as a web developer (HTML, CSS, Node, MySQL, Vue).
 Done in 4 months instead of 6 as planned by OpenClassrooms.',
-			'2022': "I quit my job and start another training with OpenClassrooms in order to get a certification as an advanced JS & React web application developer.
+			'2022': 'I quit my job and start another training with OpenClassrooms in order to get a certification as an advanced JS & React web application developer.
 I managed to validate all the projects in about 5 and 1/2 months instead of 12 and use the extra time to do all the projects of the PHP & Symfony Web Developer program (a total different 12 months program).
-			Today, I'm about to officially follow the PHP & Symfony program and use the extra time to study others languages, frameworks, librairies and get a job!!!",
+			Today, I\'m about to officially follow the PHP & Symfony program and use the extra time to study others languages, frameworks, librairies and get a job!!!',
 		},
 	},
 ];